Magyartanulas/magyartanulas.github.io/extrastuff.md

 | boldog + vá  |~~boldogvá~~  boldog**g**á| become happy|
 | gyerek + vé  | ~~gyerekvé~~ gyerek**k**é| become child|

-Another scenario in which **consonant assimilation** occurs in Hungarian is with the articles/pronouns `ez` and `az`.
+Another scenario in which **consonant assimilation** urs in Hungarian is with the articles/pronouns `ez` and `az`.
 Because these end with "z", the "z" will assimilate to the adjacent consonant in a suffix. **With an exception: if the suffix starts with "v," the "z" will dominate.**

 | root + suffix| combined         | meaning   |
 |-----------|---------------------|-----------|